Reverse Mortgage to Pay Off Mortgage: Does It Make Sense?

-Using a reverse mortgage to pay off an existing mortgage can eliminate required monthly payments, but it increases your loan balance over time and reduces home equity.
-The right decision depends on your timeline, cash-flow needs, and whether other options can solve the same problem with less cost.
+The right answer depends on your timeline, your cash flow needs, and whether other options can solve the same problem at a lower long-term cost.
 Most reverse mortgages people refer to are HECMs, or Home Equity Conversion Mortgages, which are insured by the FHA and overseen by HUD.

 Key Takeaways

 For many retirees, the issue is liquidity.
-A lot of people have plenty of net worth on paper, but much of it is tied up in the home while expenses still require cash each month.
+A lot of households have strong net worth on paper, but much of it is tied up in the home while monthly expenses still demand cash.
+Using a reverse mortgage to pay off a traditional mortgage can ease that pressure in two important ways.

-Paying off a traditional mortgage with a reverse mortgage can remove one of the largest required expenses in retirement.
-This can free up monthly income, reduce financial stress, and create flexibility for healthcare and daily expenses.
+Paying off a traditional mortgage with a reverse mortgage removes one of the largest required expenses in retirement.
+That can free up monthly income, reduce financial stress, and create breathing room for healthcare costs, travel, or everyday expenses.
+For households living on a fixed income, the difference can be significant.

 Less Pressure to Sell Investments at the Wrong Time